djbrieck/brieckspro/content/posts/photo-to-coloring-page/index.md

 ---
 title: "Convert Photo to line drawing for coloring"
 date: 2023-08-22T12:13:11-07:00
-draft: true
+draft: false
 ---

 This is for those times when you can't find the coloring page your looking for but can find plenty of photos or already colored drawings.
 This process will turn a photo into a line drawing.

-For this one you will need to have [GIMP - GNU Image Manipulation Program](https://www.gimp.org/downloads/) installed on your computer.
+For this one, you will need to have [GIMP -
+GNU Image Manipulation Program](https://www.gimp.org/downloads/) installed on your computer.

-1. Open Gimp.
+1. Open the program GIMP.
 2. File > New
 3. Select Template aka paper size you will be printing on.